Stock Market Holidays in 2021

 Is the stock market open today?
 Take a look at which days the NYSE, Nasdaq and bond markets take off in 2021.

 Is the stock market open today?
-Answer that question throughout 2021 with the following handy guide.
+Well, you can answer that question at any point throughout 2021 with the following handy guide.

 Here, we provide a schedule of stock market holidays and bond market holidays for 2021.
 Please note that regular trading hours for the New York Stock Exchange (NYSE) and Nasdaq Stock Market are 9:30 a.m. to 4 p.m.
 Eastern on weekdays.
 The stock markets close at 1 p.m. on early-closure days; bond markets close early at 2 p.m.